platosw/platosw/README.md

 # Hi!
 I am Jason. 👋
+Hi there!
+Welcome to my GitHub profile.
+I'm Jason, a passionate software engineering.
+Although I may not have a long list of professional experiences or awards to showcase, I'm enthusiastic about learning and contributing to the world of computer programming.

+Feel free to explore my repositories and projects.
+If you have any questions, suggestions, or would like to collaborate on an exciting project, please don't hesitate to reach out to me.
+I'm always open to new opportunities and connections.

+Thank you for stopping by and have a great day!

 <!--
 **platosw/platosw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.